Best Practices for Instant Pull Payments

 Product guidelines for accepting payments.

-- It can be difficult to demonstrate that the actual cardholder authorized and participated in the account funding transaction.
+- It may be difficult to prove that the legitimate cardholder authorized and participated in the funding transaction.

 Identifying Suspicious Activity